Search is the #1 driver of traffic to content web pages. Enough said, right?

 But, what if you’re a small business and unable to rank highly in Google’s search engine results?
-Does it mean that you have no hope of generating organic traffic from it?
-You’ll learn the truth about search engine optimization in this article.

 How was I able to rank in Google’s top 10 results for several high-volume keywords?
 Well, it didn’t happen overnight.
 I’ve been actively blogging since 2007.